neurolabusc/crnl/docs/source/pwi/index.rst

  - `Jim <http://www.xinapse.com/Manual/perfusion_algorithms.html>`_  is a professional tool that uses deconvolution methods (Ostergaard et al.).
 This tool has a lot of clever features that provide a lot of utility.
  - `Tero Tuominen <http://www.sal.tkk.fi/publications/pdf-files/etuo04.pdf>`_  wrote an exellent manuscript describing deconvolution analysis.
  - `Wikipedia <http://en.wikipedia.org/wiki/Gamma_distribution>`_  has a great page describing the gamma probability function.
 This function is related to the gamma fitting used in PWI (however, the Gamma PDF has two parameters and unit area, whereas for PWI we include one parameter that describes delay and a second to describe amplitude).
  - My software attempts to find the best gamma function to fit the observed data by adjusting four values: input time, peak time, peak amplitude and shape.
 However, like many equations, these parameters interact, making it challenging to find the optimal combination of parameters.
-This is a great application for  `Powell’s Method <http://people.equars.com/marco/poli/phd/node55.html>`_ , which has many other applications in neuroimaging (e.g. spatial coregistration/normalization; computing optimal hemodynamic response, etc).
+This is a great application for Powell’s Method, which has many other applications in neuroimaging (e.g. spatial coregistration/normalization; computing optimal hemodynamic response, etc).

 References
 -------------------------------------------